-The short-term absence request covers all the work you will be missing during your short-term absence, provided you won‘t be missing coursework worth more than 30 percent per course.
+The short-term absence request covers all the work you will be missing during your short-term absence, provided you won‘t be missing coursework worth 30 per cent or more per course.

 Do not submit the short-term absence request form.
 Instead, get in touch with your course professor or graduate supervisor directly.

 Do not submit the short-term absence form.
 Instead, get in touch with the Exams Office.
-Please note that midterm exams are administered by the Faculty so if your unexpected absence happens during midterms (and that midterm is worth more than 30 per cent of your final grade), please reach out to your professor or department.
+Please note that midterm exams are administered by the faculty so if your unexpected absence happens during midterms (and that midterm is worth 30 per cent or more of your final grade), please reach out to your professor or department.

 Speak with your course professors on how to make up missed hours and follow any course policies related to missing work in outside agencies.